 An introduction to the macro-economics of a modern industrial society.
 This course is an analysis of economic aggregates: inflation, unemployment, economic growth, and the distribution of income (including current policies and problems).
 The course presents problems of fiscal and monetary policy and places primary emphasis on critical understanding of the economy's ability to meet the needs of its people participating as workers, consumers, and citizens.
 (3 lecture hours per week).
-Prerequisites: READ 0310 and ENGL 0310.
+Prerequisites: DIRW/DIRR 0310 or ENGL 0310 & READ 0310.
 [CB45.0601.5125]

-ECON 2302

-Principles of Economics II (3 credits)
+ECON 2302 Principles of Economics II (3 credits)

 An introduction to the micro-economics of a modern industrial society.
 This course provides a study of supply-demand relationships, economics of the firm and resource allocation (price and output determination, pure competition, monopolistic competition, oligopoly, and monopoly), economic problems (business, agriculture, labor, etc.), and international economic relations.
 (3 lecture hours per week).
-Prerequisites: READ 0310 and ENGL 0310.
+Prerequisites: DIRW/DIRR 0310 or ENGL 0310 & READ 0310.
 [CB45.0601.5125]